slipguru/l1l2py/doc/tools.rst

 where :math:`f(l_i, p_i)` is as defined above.

-With the default weigths the error function become:
+With the default weigths the error function becomes:

 .. math::